 Garrett is a family-oriented person and spends his leisure time with his wife and children.

 Jim Wright, AIM’s Director of Maintenance, has more than 30 years’ combined military and civilian aviation experience.
 He is a 26-year Air Force veteran who worked for industry giant Lockheed Martin before joining AIM.
 His experience as a Multi-Functional Quality Supervisor, a Multi-Functional Quality Assurance Associate Manager and Lead Quality Assurance Inspector brings both industry best practise and invaluable expertise to the team.

 When not in the office, Jim can be found spending time in the outdoors hunting waterfowl and upland game birds.
 He is a native of Iowa with long time roots in Tucson, AZ.

 Steve Badolato Jr, AIM’s Chief Inspector, has a proud history of 40 years in the aviation industry.
 He works closely with the company’s Quality Manager to ensure that the Inspection Department operates optimally.
 Steve is wholeheartedly committed to AIM’s standards as they set new industry benchmarks.
 He has experience in both business and commercial engine inspections, driven by his goal of exceeding customer expectations and converting them into repeat business.

 Steve has an Associate Degree in Applied Technical Sciences from the Academy of Aeronautics.
 When not working, he can be found 150 feet underwater playing with sharks.

-Our team of 15 technicians and inspectors are highly skilled experts who’re committed to quality service and Customer satisfaction.
-They stay ahead of key developments in the industry through ongoing OJT-based training.
-They are complemented by two FAA Repairmen, which ensures they’re able to tackle any major and minor repair.
+Our team of technicians and inspectors are highly skilled experts who are committed to quality service and Customer satisfaction.
+This group, which includes A&P mechanics and FAA Repairmen, stay ahead of key developments in the industry through ongoing OJT-based training, which ensures they’re able to tackle any task quickly and efficiently.